 Frequence of Execution: How often does a rule get executed?
 The more often rules run, the more we think about the benefits of converting to efficient pointer hop execution.

 Rule Execution as a Service: Many of these rules can be quickly and efficiently be executed as an external service.
 If the rules require parallel execution, an FPGA might be a low-cost way to execute rules such as similarity calculation rules.

-For many systems, such as validation rules, they need to run every time data comes into or goes out of systems.
+Many systems, such as validation rules, need to run every time data comes into or goes out of systems.
 They are designed to run using in-memory execution steps, and it may not make sense to put them in a knowledge graph.